donkirkby/zero-play/CONTRIBUTING.md

 [issues]: https://github.com/donkirkby/zero-play/issues?state=open

 ## Building a Release
-The nice thing about using the [PySide2 GUI] is that users can install Zero Play with pip.
+The nice thing about using the [PySide GUI] is that users can install Zero Play with pip.
 Releasing a new version means publishing it on the [Python package index] where pip can find it.
 The details are at [packaging.python.org], but the main steps are: